girl4tech/karinaPortfolio/README.md

-# Portfolio Website
+#Portfolio Website
-Simple static site, building out an initial
+Simple static site, building out an initial design that will later be revised.

+# Tech Used